davidpots/playsongnotes/downloads.md

 ## UPDATE: May 6, 2021

 Quick heads up!
-The educational PDFs for my "song" lessons will be temporarily unavailable.
-This is because of some copyright issues I'm in the middle of working my way through.
-I'm actively working to reach an arrangement with the rights holders, so they can be properly credited & compensated.
-Fortunately, the all of my non-song PDFs remain available -- and 100% my video lessons remain available on this site and my YouTube channel.
+The educational PDFs for my "song" lessons are being temporarily removed -- while I work out some copyright issues.
+I'm currently working out licensing arrangements with the copyright holders, so they can be properly credited & compensated.
+Fortunately, 100% of my video lessons remain available on YouTube -- and I have plenty of educational PDFs for my non-song lessons!

 👉 For more about the copyright situation, [check out this update](https://www.patreon.com/posts/quick-audio-50243544) I posted on Patreon (no login required).
 Thanks!